 Source: OCC, Compustat, Haver, Deutsche Bank Asst Allocation

-Prima facie, while it may be very exciting, far from increasing equities and risk assets into escalating prices and a speculative mania, it could very reasonably be argued that it is more reasonable for a prudent investor to be reducing risk when risk-loving is rampant, or at least not increasing their exposure.
-This is even more important for conservative investors or for those who can’t tolerate large losses.
-It is very difficult to tell when the music will stop, so playing musical chairs with dangerous markets will clearly not suit more conservative investors who are averse to large drawdowns.
+Prima facie, while it may be very exciting, far from increasing equities and risk assets into escalating prices and speculative mania, it could very reasonably be argued that it is more reasonable for a prudent investor to be reducing risk when risk-loving is rampant or at least not increasing their exposure.
+This is even more important for conservative investors or for those who can’t tolerate huge losses.
+It is very difficult to tell when the music will stop, so playing musical chairs with dangerous markets will not suit more conservative investors who are averse to large drawdowns.

 We do not argue against owning equities selectively; indeed, we can still identify numerous pockets of attractive opportunities for active and well-researched investors.
-There is, however, unquestionably a real need for great active management, a risk management focus and differentiated portfolio management.
+However, unquestionably a real need for great active management, a risk management focus and differentiated portfolio management.

-The only thing we know for sure, is that we don’t know for sure.
-Hence, it is crucial – no matter what we believe about anything – that we diversify our portfolios and our risk taking.
-Of course, we can and should make meaningful probability-based assessments about the future, and if you are good at this we can do so with some accuracy, but we should never forget that we can’t predict the future per se.
-Hence, the main reason to be confident in my (or another) portfolio is not only because my research and judgement or opinion is accurate or useful, but that I will be sensibly diversified among numerous attractive active strategies.
+The only thing we know for sure is that we don’t know for sure.
+Hence, it is crucial – no matter what we believe about anything – that we diversify our portfolios and our risk-taking.
+Of course, we can and should make significant probability-based assessments about the future, and if you are good at this, we can do so with some accuracy, but we should never forget that we can’t predict the future per se.
+Hence, the main reason to be confident in my (or another) portfolio is not only because my research and judgment or opinion are accurate or useful, but that I will be sensibly diversified among numerous attractive active strategies.
 This diversification is no longer available in a portfolio by simply buying bonds to offset equities, or indeed by owning a few typical equities.
-By being better diversified you narrow the range of realistic return outcomes and create a better, more consistent and more tolerable journey for your capital and peace of mind.
+By being better diversified you narrow the range of realistic return outcomes and create a better, more consistent, and more tolerable journey for your capital and peace of mind.

 The “TINA” alternative crowd is overly narrow in its focus and overly confident by definition.
-There are in fact many alternatives out there other than simple equities.
+There are many alternatives out there other than simple equities.
 Furthermore, in no small part because of all the inefficiencies and craziness in markets today, some of these alternative strategies are extremely promising and attractive investments – we consider many to have more than 10% outperformance potential compared to more commonly held investments.
-These opportunities are scarce and not easy to identify, and will routinely be overlooked by the mainstream because they require a specialist skillset, training and specialisation to invest in well.
+These opportunities are scarce and not easy to identify and will routinely be overlooked by the mainstream because they require a specialist skill set, training, and specialization to invest in well.
 Simply buying any alternative is no guarantee of success.
 Wholesale investors – such as those with SMSFs – have the potential opportunity to access the best alternatives because they are often only made accessible to wholesale investors.
-Wholesale investors should hence ensure that they are not missing out on these opportunities, or being treated as a retail investor and realising much lower risk adjusted returns than they should be.
+Wholesale investors should hence ensure that they are not missing out on these opportunities or being treated as retail investors and realizing much lower risk-adjusted returns than they should be.

-For those who can put themselves in a position to access it, a well-run and actively managed diversified Alternative portfolio is a truly great alternative to being all in on anything.
-Its results are also measurable and should speak for themselves over time with superior risk adjusted returns.
-It is a better way to reduce cash and bonds without being overly concentrated to the same risks, as well as a great complement to investors’ existing property portfolios.
-It is not without any risk – nothing is – but importantly it has different risks and diversification greatly helps mitigate the risk of any individual strategy.
+For those who can put themselves in a position to access it, a well-run and actively managed diversified alternative portfolio is a truly great alternative to being all-in on anything.
+Its results are also measurable and should speak for themselves over time with superior risk-adjusted returns.
+It is a better way to reduce cash and bonds without being overly concentrated on the same risks, as well as a great complement to investors’ existing property portfolios.
+It is not without any risk – nothing is – but importantly, it has different risks and diversification greatly helps mitigate the risk of any individual strategy.

 Furthermore, while alternatives help reduce portfolio risk, they don’t have to mean low returns.
-By way of example, during the turbulent 2020 calendar year, Dr Jerome Lander was Portfolio Manager for an alternatives fund which achieved a net return of 21.13% with low volatility (circa 5%).
-This strong return compares favourably to single digit returns across many asset classes including typical diversified funds such as large super funds during the same period (which was an historically important crisis period because of COVID-19).
+By way of example, during the turbulent 2020 calendar year, Dr. Jerome Lander was Portfolio Manager for an alternatives fund that achieved a net return of 21.13% with low volatility (circa 5%).
+This strong return compares favorably to single-digit returns across many asset classes including typical diversified funds such as large super funds during the same period (which was a historically important crisis period because of COVID-19).

 Data Source for returns: LAIF, Mainstream fund services.
 LAIF is owned by a different firm and has different objectives and fees to the WealthLander Diversified Alternative Fund.
 The presentation of this information is designed to convey the quality of Dr Jerome Lander’s work, not the performance potential of the WealthLander Diversified Alternative Fund.
 Past performance is not indicative of future performance.

-Furthermore, an active alternatives portfolio with an absolute return objective is actually aligned to what many investors want.
+An active alternatives portfolio with an absolute return objective is aligned to what many investors want.
 It is designed around what matters most to many investors and quite possibly to you too as an investor.
-It targets lower volatility, lower drawdowns, and double digit returns per annum, which is much higher than a traditional portfolio can expect – despite lower market risk.
+It targets lower volatility, lower drawdowns, and double-digit returns per annum, which is much higher than a traditional portfolio can expect – despite the lower market risk.
 It can even massively outperform equities as I did last year, particularly over a full cycle, given its lower drawdowns facilitate better long-term compounding.
 It has real return prospects unlike those of cash and bonds and its drawdowns should be tolerable and relatively quickly recovered from.
-The greater consistency, smoother return profile and quicker recovery from drawdowns has a real benefit to investors, as it protects investors from buying high and selling low – which we know they are prone to do with many other strategies.
-It removes the fear factor of buying at the wrong time and immediately being exposed to large losses from a market collapse.
+The greater consistency, smoother return profile, and quicker recovery from drawdowns have a real benefit to investors, as it protects investors from buying high and selling low – which we know they are prone to do with many other strategies.
+It removes the fear factor of buying at the wrong time and immediately being exposed to huge losses from a market collapse.